 Visit our recipe section for a whole range of desserts.

 Vegan puddings can be harder, although it’s getting easier all the time.
 Brands Oatly and Alpro both do pouring cream and custard (Alpro made from soy beans, Oatly from oats) and can be found in the free-from aisle of any supermarket.
 Even Bird’s powdered custard is vegan as long as it is made using plant milk instead of dairy.
-Alpro and Wall's Swedish Glace make ice creams in a range of flavours, and there is even vegan Ben and Jerry’s ice cream available from larger Tesco stores (check the packaging for the range clearly marked ‘dairy free’).
+Alpro and Wall's Swedish Glace make ice creams in a range of flavours, and there is even vegan Ben and Jerry’s ice cream available (check the packaging for the range clearly marked ‘dairy free’).
 Most shop bought ready-made pastry is vegan, so think fruit or chocolate tarts, pies or parcels served with a vegan cream, custard or ice cream.

 Alternatively, try making your own luscious mulled wine sorbet from Diana Henry or Jamie Oliver’s creamy vegan chocolate pot.
+You could even make a vegan tiramisu using this recipe from Gaz Oakley, a vegan pavlova made with aquafaba (chickpea water), coconut and almond creme caramel or this apple and cinnamon strudel from the Hairy Bikers.

 Snacks and sweet treats